-The proposed bill aims to relieve telephone companies and telecommunications carriers from the obligation to serve certain areas where alternative providers are available.
-It amends Minnesota Statutes 2024, section 216B.62, by adding a new subdivision that allows the Public Utilities Commission to assess fees for the administrative costs associated with the discontinuation of telecommunication services.
-These fees will be deposited into a special revenue fund and are not subject to existing caps on assessments.
-Additionally, the bill introduces a new section, 237.181, which outlines the process for customer transition plans in areas with Voice over Internet Protocol (VOIP) alternatives, including definitions, requirements for transition plans, and the commission's role in approving these plans.
+This bill amends Minnesota Statutes to relieve telephone companies and telecommunications carriers from the obligation to serve certain areas where alternative providers are available.
+It introduces a new subdivision to section 216B.62, allowing the Public Utilities Commission to assess fees for the costs associated with the discontinuation of telecommunication services.
+The funds collected will be deposited into a special revenue fund for the commission's use.
+Additionally, the bill establishes a new section, 237.181, which outlines the process for telephone companies to submit customer transition plans when discontinuing services in areas with available alternatives, including requirements for customer assistance and public education.

 Statutes affected: